esl/MongooseIM/doc/configuration/instrumentation.md

 * `log` - logs instrumentation events to disk.

 Enable them by adding a corresponding sections and possible configuration values.
+We recommend choosing either Prometheus or Exometer as a solution for exposing metrics.

 ## General options